MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/actions-pane.md

 ![The disable action option.](media\enabling-disabling-actions\enable-disable-action.png)

 Disabling an action allows you to remove it from the flow without erasing it.
-This feature is commonly applied to test different versions of a flow and decide which one is the most efficient.
+This feature is commonly applied to test different versions of a desktop flow and decide which one is the most efficient.

 When an action is disabled, all variables defined in it are hidden from the **Variables** pane.
 If the hidden variables are used in other actions, the flow may throw an error.